aljabr-trading/dms-external-docs/docs/index.md

 Each API endpoint in this documentation includes:
 - **Endpoint URL**
-- **HTTP method** (GET, POST, PUT, DELETE)
+- **HTTP method** (GET, POST)
 - **Request body format** (with example JSON)
 - **Response examples**
 - **Field descriptions**

-Where applicable, we have also provided lookup reference endpoints to retrieve valid values for certain fields, ensuring data consistency.
+As applicable, the Master list should be refered with specified endpoints to retrieve possible values for list certain fields, ensuring valid data.
+Incase if any incorrect or junk data for list field will be resulted in errors.

 ---